The Benefits and The Importance of Breastfeeding

 Prevents Postpartum Depression

-Usually occurring days or weeks after childbirth, postpartum depression is a common mood disorder affecting new mothers.
-This is known to be caused by the hormone drop that happens inside a woman’s body after giving birth.
-The symptoms of postpartum depression may include tiredness, anxiety, sadness, and hallucinations.
-However, this depression may be prevented by the practice of breastfeeding.
-Since released oxytocin build stronger and deeper social relations, the disorder might be eased or averted.
+Usually occurring days or weeks after childbirth, postpartum depression is a mood disorder affecting some new mothers.
+There are many causes but hormonal change that happens inside a woman’s body after giving birth may also play a role.
+The symptoms of postpartum depression may include tiredness, anxiety, sadness, or more server concerns such as hallucinations.
+Breastfeeding helps with moods and bonding with the baby which can reduce the chances of depression.

 Breastfeeding, however, remains to be a mother’s choice, and it’s up to you whether to do it or not.
 If you’re deciding to go for it, it is normally recommended that a child is breastfed for the first six months.